ReubenBond/orleans/src/Orleans.DurableTask/README.md

   }
   ```

   * The `DurableTask` methods which allow specifying a task id modify the `DurableTaskGrainMethodInvocation` instance so that when it is submitted to the runtime, the id, etc, are carried with it.
   * When awaited, the `IInvokable` is submitted to the runtime to send to the remote grain.
   * The

+Questions:
+* Should workflows be expressed as methods on state*ful* objects, or as functions on state*less* objects?
+  * Methods on stateful objects (grains):
+    * Allow for more complex interaction patterns, rather than just a single invocation
+        * Eg, consider cancellation or modification of the workflow instructions after the workflow is initiated.
+        * For example, a monthly subscription renewal workflow has the subscription details changed.
+    * Give the workflow context and allow it to potentially atomically update the state of the object
+    * If a workflow is long-running, then the workflow execution might prevent other requests from running
+  * Functions on stateless objects:
+    * Are conceptually simpler
+    * Need some external mechanism for signaling and querying the workflow (eg, see Temporal and Azure Durable Functions, which use this approach.)

+---
+Characteristics of a good solution:

+* Transactions for performing atomic operations which cross entity boundaries
+* A facility to schedule work to be performed in the future
+  * Including repeated work
+* Ability to atomically update state of the workflow and the entity which it is attached to simultaneously

+TODO:

+* An API for rescheduling a task which is currently running.
+  * Do we require that each invocation has a unique name?
+That sounds reasonable.
+  * In that case, the invocation id can be stored in the grain's state so that methods can be created to cancel the task and check its progress, for example, and to ensure singleton scheduling.
+  * In this case, perhaps `ScheduleAsync` should throw or return a status (instead of a ScheduledTask?) so that we can determine when a durable task has already been scheduled before.
+    * Currently, it is idempotent, *get or schedule*, which seems more appropriate than making it throw.
+* An API/model for atomically updating grain state, cancelling & scheduling tasks on the grain, and scheduling calls to other grains (i.e, outbox pattern), etc.
+    * Should all APIs which manipulate a grain (state, tasks, outbox, etc) be synchronous with a single `WriteStateAsync()` API to commit the updates to storage?
+* Add `GetTask(DurableTaskId)` API to grain/etc to get a task with a given name
+* Add `GetTasks()` API to grain to list tasks.
+Do we need separate APIs for active vs completed tasks?
+* Should `ScheduleAsync()`, etc, support Orleans Transactions?
+  * How should transactions work with this in general?